Skip to content

 # Retrieve globally saved data

-flame.get_intermediate_data(location='global', id=data_storage_id)
+flame.get_intermediate_data(location='global', query=data_storage_id)

 Send intermediate data